gitlabhq/gitlabhq/doc/user/discussions/index.md

 ![Reply to comment button](img/reply_to_comment_button.png)

-The **Reply to comment** button is only displayed if you have permissions to reply to an existing discussion, or start a discussion from a standalone comment.
+The **Reply to comment** button is only displayed if you have permissions to reply to an existing discussion, or start a discussion from a standard comment.

 Clicking on the **Reply to comment** button will bring the reply area into focus and you can type your reply.